taylorelley/CrewAI-Studio-Insecure/README.md

 - **LLM providers supported**: Currently OpenAI, Groq, Anthropic, ollama, Grok and LM Studio backends are supported.
 OpenAI key is probably still needed for embeddings in many tools.
 Don't forget to load an embedding model when using LM Studio.
 - **Single Page app export**: Feature to export crew as simple single page streamlit app.
 - **Threaded crew run**: Crews can run in background and can be stopped.
+- **TLS/SSL inspection ready**: All installation and runtime entrypoints disable certificate verification (including `requests` sessions) so the app keeps working behind SSL-inspecting proxies or with self-signed certs.

 ## Support CrewAI Studio